prestonbridgers/bitonic_sort/README.md

 steps of each stage.
 Another loop that calls more kernels?
 Recursive kernel launches?
 Decisions decisions...)

+June 20, 2022: 2pm-4pm (Added a convenient way of toggling debug output/behavior.
+Need to add an inner loop that launches kernels for each intermediary step for the stages.
+Made the algorithm use more than a single CUDA block allowing us to sort meaningfully large arrays.
+I.E. Arrays of size greater than 2^21.
+I think this should be completely working by tomorrow.)

 ### Jacob Villemagne

 June 15, 2022: 2pm-4pm (Class Time: Started OpenMPI implementation)